-All Councils were allowed to increase Council Tax by up to 3% to fund adult social care in 2021/22 and 2022/23.
+All councils are able to levy an additional 1% adult social care precept for 2022/23 - this is in addition to councils being allowed to increase Council Tax by up to 3% to fund adult social care in 2021/22 and 2022/23.
 For example, councils can use 1% of that flexibility in 2021/22 and 2% in 2022/23 or any other combination, as long as the two do not add up to more than 3% .

-Rutland has increased the adult social care part of its Council Tax bill by 1%, generating funding of £278k.
-We also received £746k in extra government funding for social care.
+We increased the adult social care part of Council Tax bills by 3%, generating funding of £891k.
+We also received £1.061m in extra government funding for social care.

 How we spend this money

-Our adult social care services provide support to people who have a disability, long-term illness or are otherwise vulnerable.
+Our adult social care services provide support to people who have needs arising from: